zhouxy89/MicroVRide/MicroVride V2/README.md

 ---

-## Inspector parameters you will want to tune
+## Key Inspector parameters

-These are the most likely parameters to adjust when adapting the prototype for a new study:
+These parameters control the core behaviour of the prototype.
+They can be adjusted if needed, but the current values were calibrated for the original study and should be changed with care:

 **Vehicle feel (per controller):**
 - `maxSpeed` — top speed in m/s